shnam7/gulp-build-manager/docs/contents/05-rtb.md

 title: RTB - Runtime Builder
 ---

-# {{page.title}}
+# RTB - Runtime Builder
 RTB, Runtime Builder, is a class with build function that is actually executed by gulp task.
 RTB builder can execute three types of builders: Function Builder, Object Builder, and BuildConfig.

-See **[builder](builders)** for available builder types.
+See **[builder](06-builders)** for available builder types.

 RTB has one-to-one mapping with gulp tasks, and provides all the information required in build operations.
 All the build functions managed by gbm received rtb as its first argument.

 ## Quick Example
 Th example will copy *.txt files, showing the file names using 'gulp-debug'.